q2a-projects/Q2A-Ultimate-Widgets/README.md

 - [x] Questions from people I follow
 - [x] Tab: combine other list in tabs
 - [x] Category Posts: Questions from opened post's category
-- [x] Reminder to choose best answer on for user questions with enought points in answers or enough number of answers
+- [x] Reminder to choose best answer for user's questions with enought points in answers or enough number of answers

 ### Login
-- [x] WordPress Login
+- [x] WordPress Login Form
-- [x] Q2A Login
+- [x] Q2A Login Form

 ### Other
 - [x] Ask form